 Eye Contact

-You walk down the street and catch some guy’s eye.
-You do not stop to continue the gaze with a nod and a friendly smile; you continue to walk.
-Grocery shopping, your eyes meet with another guy briefly before you look away.
-At the gym, so many guys with so many eyes.
-But you keep your head lowered or look right past everybody, so you do not make eye contact.
-For every gay man out there, making eye contact with a guy always happens, whether or not it is intentional.
-But with eye contact comes the superficial thought many gay men have, “I’m I getting cruised again?”
-Why does eye contact, being friendly, and giving some acknowledgment to the other guy, make that guy in question feel like he is getting cruised?
+As you stroll down the street, the eye of a man catches yours.
+You don’t pause to continue the gaze with a nod and a friendly smile; instead, you keep walking.
+While grocery shopping, your eyes meet another guy’s briefly before you look away.
+At the gym, there were so many guys with so many eyes.
+However, you either keep your head down or look directly past everyone, thereby avoiding eye contact.
+Whether intentional or not, eye contact is a natural occurrence for every gay man out there.
+However, eye contact often triggers a superficial thought that many gay men experience, leading them to believe they are being hit on.
+Why does the act of making eye contact, being friendly, and acknowledging the other guy cause him to feel as though he is being hit on?

 They say the eyes are a window to a person’s soul.
 It is a way for two people to become intimate at a distance.
-Maintaining eye contact with someone is in itself a language.
-For most gay men, consciously or subconsciously, eye contact is the number one language used to cruise.
-Gay men are guilty of it, as it is in our blood.
-But the problem is the paranoid feeling of being cruised in other places.
-Whether on the street, in the bank, at the supermarket, at the gym, or everywhere.
+Maintaining eye contact with someone is, in and of itself, a language.
+Most gay men use eye contact as their primary language, whether consciously or subconsciously.
+Gay men are prone to this behavior, as it’s deeply ingrained in our DNA.
+However, eye contact could lead to the irrational sensation of scrutiny by other gay men, be it on the street, in a bank, at a supermarket, in a gym, or elsewhere.
 These are everyday situations where eye contact can happen.
 It seems that many guys will avoid eye contact and adopt this “pissed-off” look on their faces most of the time.
-That look telegraphs the message – “Do not come near me,” “Do not approach me,” and “I am not interested” – to other guys.
-But in reality, that look masks the vast insecurity that almost all gay men carry – low self-esteem.
+That look conveys the message to other guys: “Do not come near me,” “Do not approach me,” and “I am not interested.”
+But in reality, that look masks the vast insecurity that almost all gay men carry: low self-esteem.

 Recently, I’ve started sitting right in front of the main bathhouse entrance.
 That way, I can see which new customers are arriving at the baths.
 85% of the men that enter avoid all eye contact with me.
 There is no acknowledgment, nod, or even a ‘Hi.’
 Since the baths are known for their anonymity, that’s a given.
 However, there are some guys I’ve seen at the baths for years.
 Walking in, they turn their heads and avoid looking at me altogether.
-Despite the fact, I’m sitting right in front of them.
+Despite the fact that I am sitting directly in front of them, they still avoid looking at me.

-I’m not cruising, chasing, or even being threatening to anyone.
+I’m not cruising, chasing, or even threatening anyone.
 I’m just sitting there.
 What is so threatening about that?
-But eyes are avoided, which is a sign the guy has self-esteem issues (like most gay men).
+However, these guys avoid eye contact, indicating that they struggle with self-esteem, a common trait among gay men.
 You might be thinking, ‘Well, maybe he is shy?’
 No. Shy people would need more guts to enter a place like the baths.
-I’m recognizable by sitting in the same spot, week after week.
-Self-confident men wouldn’t even feel the slightest bit of a threat by me.
-They would give me a nod, or a hello, or even stop to chat.
+I’m recognizable because I sit in the same spot week after week.
+Self-confident men wouldn’t even feel the slightest bit of threat from me.
+They would give me a nod, a hello, or even stop to chat.
 The guys who avoid eye contact or even the slightest acknowledgment of me have issues.
-That is a guy with low self-esteem.
+That individual exhibits low self-esteem.

 Let’s talk about eye contact in cruising locations.
-Like it or not, eye contact is the language used when checking out a guy.
-What better place than the baths to use your powers of eye contact with someone you like?
-It is where hardly any direct communication goes on, as the eyes do all the talking.
-Many men have written to me saying it is frustrating when no one approaches them at the baths.
+Whether you like it or not, eye contact is the language you use to assess a guy.
+There’s no better place than the baths to exercise your eye contact skills with someone you like.
+The eyes speak, so there is little direct communication.
+I’ve received many letters from men complaining that no one approaches them at the baths.
 But eye contact is the best way to see whether the other person is interested.
-If I happen to come across a guy I like, but he doesn’t return eye contact or looks and sees right through me, I know this person has zero interest in me.
+If I encounter a man who is of interest to me but fails to make eye contact and appears to be looking straight ahead, I am aware that this individual has no interest in me.
 I do not have to waste my time chasing this person; I can move on to someone else.
-Also, when the guy seems to have a pissed-off look, I know he is projecting a vibe for other guys to stay away.
+Additionally, I am aware that the individual is conveying a message to other men to avoid him when he appears to be angry.

-I remember a different GORGEOUS guy at the baths in the porn room with a full erection.
+I recall a different, stunning individual in the porn room who sported a full erection at the baths.
 He stroked himself up and down, all ripe and ready to receive oral.
-Sounds like he wanted anyone to blow him, right?
+It looks like he wanted anyone to give him a blow job, right?
 WRONG!
 Whenever anyone even entered the porn room, this gorgeous guy would shoot daggers with his eyes.
-His eyes showed us that we were all to ‘GET THE HELL OUT.’
-I guess he was waiting for someone more to his liking, whatever those standards may be.
+His eyes conveyed a powerful message to all of us: “Leave immediately.”
+I guess he was hoping for someone more to his liking, whatever those standards may be.

 But I can’t stand guys who go out of their way to avoid me.
-Even after I have gotten the message, they have no interest in me, and I leave them alone.
-I have to admit that I am sensitive and thinned-skinned.
-But when someone avoids me like the plague, I take it badly.
-Such as leaving a room when I enter, taking a different route in the hallways to steer clear of me, and even walking the long way around the halls so passing my room doesn’t happen.
-It is hard to desensitize oneself from that type of blatant rejection.
+Even after I have gotten the message that they have no interest in me, I leave them alone.
+I must acknowledge my sensitivity and thin skin.
+However, I find it personally hurtful when someone avoids me.
+Examples include exiting a room when I enter, taking a different route in the hallways to steer clear of me, and even walking the long way around the halls so passing my room doesn’t happen.
+It is challenging to desensitize yourself from that type of blatant rejection.
 I know I should not take it personally, but it is hard.
-What else are they rejecting – the chair I’m sitting in?
-The towel I am wearing?
-Of course not; they are rejecting me.
+What else are they rejecting—the chair I’m sitting in?
+Are they rejecting the towel I’m wearing?
+Of course not; they’re rejecting me.
 But I can also understand them acting that way.
-Because many Asian men repeatedly hit on Gay White Men.
-I see it at the baths all the time.
-After being cruised by so many Asian men, many gay men lump all gay Asians as desperate and continually chase after them.
+Many Asian men have developed a habit of repeatedly making advances toward white men.
+I regularly witness this behavior at gay baths.
+After being approached by numerous Asian men, many gay men tend to label all gay Asians as desperate and pursue them relentlessly.

-Now to put the shoe on the other foot, I have been in situations where older men in their sixties cruise me to the point they are stalking me.
-It hurts me to do this, but I must resort to the behavior I’ve talked about to shake off the older guy.
-It is almost like these older guys do not know how to take no for an answer.
-Sometimes, an older man stands outside my room, trying to make eye contact with me while massaging his genitals.
-I am looking away, turning my head, staring at the ceiling, and signaling that I have no interest.
+Conversely, I have encountered situations where older men in their sixties have pursued me to the extent of stalking.
+Although it pains me to do so, I must resort to the behavior I’ve discussed in order to distance myself from these older men.
+These older men seem to lack the ability to accept rejection.
+Sometimes, an older man stands outside my room, trying to make eye contact with me while massaging his cock.
+To demonstrate my disinterest, I look away, turn my head, and stare at the ceiling, all in the hopes of showing that I have no interest.
 Usually, that works.
-But on more than one occasion, I am looking away for more than five minutes, and the older guy still hasn’t given up.
+On several occasions, I’ve looked away for over five minutes, but the older guy hasn’t given up.
 At this point, I will usually say, ‘I am just resting.’
-The older guy leaves but continues to cruise and give me eye contact for the rest of my stay.
+The older guy leaves, but he continues to cruise and watch me for the remainder of my stay.

 One time I was in the whirlpool, and this 70-year-old man got in and sat near me.
 I was not interested, and I tried to make that transparent.
 I sat away from him, positioned myself to face a wall, and curled up in a fetal position.
-You would think that he would get the message.
+You would think that he would understand the message.
 But what did he do?
-He tried to play footsie with me underneath the water.
+Under the water, he tried to play footsie with me.
 I did not expect him to touch me, and when he did, I was so surprised that I yelled and sprang up!
 Then he took offense to my outburst.
 Excuse me, but who was cruising whom?
-Is it not evident by my actions that I was not interested?
+Is it not obvious from my actions that I am not interested?
 But of course, you all know my theory of why older guys chase after Asians.

-While I am still looking for someone my age, plenty of older guys are available for the pickings.
-It upsets me that I have to treat these older gentlemen this way because of my work at the Gay Elder Center.
-But unfortunately, sometimes you have to be blunt to show someone you have no interest in.
-But many older men approach me for conversation because I am very approachable.
-I have no problem with that, but I always clarify that it is just a conversation.
+It upsets me that I have to treat these older gentlemen this way because of my job at the Gay Elder Center.
+Unfortunately, there are times when it’s necessary to be direct and express disinterest.
+However, many older men approach me for conversation because I am very approachable.
+I always tell the older men this is just conversation.

-I’ve seen regulars at the Baths that I don’t talk to.
-However, I always attempt to acknowledge the person with some eye contact and a nod.
+While I’ve seen regulars at the baths who don’t talk to me, I always attempt to acknowledge the person with some eye contact and a nod.
 Some guys appreciate the acknowledgment and return with a nod.
-Others look right past me without even a return glance.
+Others look right past me without even a second glance.
 I always say hello when I encounter someone I’ve hooked up with.
 But only some guys do that.
 Usually, they act as if they have never seen you before.
-They are dealing with their insecurities and problems to be rude.
-But on the flip side, there are other guys I have seen several times who have taken things further.
-Nods that turn into hellos, which turn into conversations every time we run into each other.
+Guys who do this are dealing with their own insecurities and problems.
+However, not all men behave in this manner.
+When I’ve crossed paths with some men, our nods transform into hellos and then into conversations.

-For four years, I have seen one guy my age at the baths every Saturday afternoon.
-If there were a Saturday afternoon regular, it would be the two of us.
-But it took us years to get to where we would nod and say hello to each other.
-Now we have brief conversations, like the weather.
+For four years, I’ve seen one guy my age at the baths every Saturday afternoon.
+If there were Saturday afternoon regulars, it would be the two of us.
+It took years for us to nod and greet each other.
+Now, we engage in brief conversations about things like the weather.
 That is because we have seen each other so many times.
 Friendships at the baths are tenuous and superficial.
 I sometimes wonder about him, what makes him tick, and why he comes to the baths.
-We may go out for coffee outside the bathhouse and learn more about him.
+We may go for coffee outside the bathhouse and learn more about each other.
 I will have to keep you posted.

 Bathhouses are a great place to party.
 I used to go to two different ones to smoke crack and snort powder.
 I loved it and would love to go back and do it all over again and again.